vishalupadhyayrsm/Dynamic-Web/Readme.md

    ```

 2. Edit The csv fiel based on your Requirement
-   > 1. M and N Defien the number of rows and columns you want to create on the webpage.
+   > 1. M and N Define the number of rows and columns you want to create on the webpage.
-   > 2. Define the element and then define the row and coulmn.
+   > 2. Define the no of element and then define the row and coulmn respectevly (Assume as matrix).
-   > 3. Now define the chart type, chart title , xAxis, yAxis and the fetching the dat abased on intervla and following the data URl.
+   > 3. Now define the chart type, chart title , xAxis, yAxis and the fetching the dat abased on interval and following the data URl.
-   > 4. User can add teh 3d model also for dispalying the Digital Twin.
+   > 4. User can add the 3d model also for dispalying the Digital Twin.

 ### Author